vulcainjs/vulcainjs.github.io/docs/articles/users.md

 npm i vulcain-users --save
 ```

-This package contains all the required features, we need then to declare it as services.
+This package contains all the required features.
+We need then to declare it as services.
 Go to startup.ts and :

 - Add import statement